onflow/flow-cadut/README.md

-# flow-template-generator
+# Flow Template Generator.
-Node based template generator to simplify interaction with Cadence files.
+Working with Cadence template files can be a bit frustrating.
+We aim to simplify this process by providing you an easy way to generate supporting files, which are easy to use.